rstraub/rstraub.github.io/_drafts/tweaks-for-productive-terminal.md

 The terminal is one of the most commonly used tools for a developer.
 In this post I showed you how to make it more productive with a few minor tweaks.

 By installing a better **emulator** you can elevate your terminal experience, and a better **shell** allows you to run commands more effectively.
 An upgraded **prompt** shows you useful information at a glance, whilst **multiplexing** can make your multitasking workflow smoother.
-Lastly, setting up Vim **keybindings** simplifies the manipulation of commands.
+Lastly, setting up Vim **keybindings** helps with the manipulation of commands.

 Invest a little time into your terminal setup, it will be worth it in the long run!